erjosito/azure-networking-lab/README.md

 # Conclusion

 I hope you have had fun running through this lab, and that you learnt something that you did not know before.
-We ran through multiple Azure networking topics like IPSec VPN, vnet peering, NSGs, Load Balancing, Hub & Spoke vnet topologies and advanced NVA HA concepts, but we covered as well other non-Azure topics such as basic iptables or advanced probes programming with PHP.
+We ran through multiple Azure networking topics like IPSec VPN, vnet peering, global vnet peering, NSGs, Load Balancing, outbound NAT rules, Hub & Spoke vnet topologies and advanced NVA HA concepts, but we covered as well other non-Azure topics such as basic iptables or advanced probes programming with PHP.

 If you have any suggestion to improve this lab, please open an issue in Github in this repository.

 # References <a name="ref"></a>